bcgsc/arcs/README.md

 When using the `-D`/`--dist_est` ARCS option to estimate gap sizes, the user is recommended to use LINKS v1.8.6 or later.

-An example bash script on how to run the ARCS+LINKS pipeline can be found at: Examples/pipeline_example.sh

 ### Running ARCS with linked reads (default mode) <a name=runlinked></a>